-- 1. (Insert this SR) <fetch statement> shall contain "INTO <fetch target list>", "INTO VALID <target specification>", or both. - 2.
-(Insert this SR) If INTO VALID is specified in the <fetch statement>, then T shall have valid-time support.
-The data type of the <target specification> of <fetch statement> shall be PERIOD with a precision of that of T.
+- 1. (Insert this SR) <fetch statement> shall contain "INTO <fetch target list>", "INTO VALIDTIME <target specification>", or both. - 2.
+(Insert this SR) If INTO VALIDTIME is specified in the <fetch statement>, then T shall have valid-time support.
+The data type of the <target specification> of <fetch statement> shall be <period type> with a precision of that of T.

-1. (Insert this GR) If INTO VALID is specified, then the valid-time period associated with the current row is assigned to the target of the <target specification>.
+1. (Insert this GR) If INTO VALIDTIME is specified, then the valid-time period RP associated with the current row is assigned to the <target specification> TS, and the General Rules of Subclause 9.1, "Retrieval assignment", are applied to TS and RP as TARGET and VALUE, respectively.